Knee Knackering North Shore Trail Run

-The Knee Knackering North Shore Trail Run, also known as the Knee Knacker, was established in 1989 and is a 50 km ultramarathon trail run in that takes place in British Columbia, in the Greater Vancouver area on the second Saturday of July each year.
-Due to a municipality's environmental concerns, the field is limited to 200 runners.
+The Knee Knackering North Shore Trail Run, also known as the Knee Knacker, was established in 1989 and is a 48.6 km (30 miles) ultramarathon trail run in that takes place in British Columbia, in the Greater Vancouver area on the second Saturday of July each year.
+Due to the municipality's environmental concerns, the field is limited to 262 runners.
 Because of the race's popularity, the entrants are selected by lottery.
-The route, comprising about 2,600 m of vertical climb and descent, generally follows the Baden-Powell Trail, and traverses the North Shore Mountains from Horseshoe Bay to Deep Cove.
+In addition to the challenging terrain, the race is well known for its high volunteer-to-runner support ratio and the full banquet held afterward, where all runners receive an award certificate for completing the race.